 GuideStar profiles provide a free platform where charities can share their mission statement, activities, finances, outcomes, and more.
 Tens of millions of people around the world have access to your profile's data directly at Guidestar or through other websites, such as Facebook Fundraisers.
-You can even add a "donate" button, just like on your website.
 And if you do already have a website, GuideStar will issue you a Transparency Seal so you can display your commitment to transparency on your website.

 Your GuideStar data also appears on 16 community foundation sites and all U.S.-based donor-advised funds, such as Fidelity Charitable.
 Donor-advised funds are the nonprofit sector's fastest-growing fundraising source.